LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

 ## Pre Steps and Dependency Caching

-To leverage the advantage offered by *Dependency Caching* in HyperTest, the integrity of *package-lock.json* is checked using the checksum functionality.
+To leverage the advantage offered by *Dependency Caching* in HyperExecute, the integrity of *package-lock.json* is checked using the checksum functionality.

 ```yaml
 cacheKey: '{{ checksum "package-lock.json" }}'